tdlight-team/telegram-bot-api/README.md

 some cases, for examples command message-entities are not created in chats that don't contain any bots, so your Command Handler may not detect it.

+It is possible to have multiple tokens to multiple client instances on the same bot api server.

 <a name="installation"></a>
 ## Installation